 Lang said Canada has a long history of resource extraction both domestically and abroad.
 She describes why Canada is a hotbed for corporate human rights abusers.

 “The Canadian mining industry is also upheld with government support for mining exploration through investments and financial services,” said Lang.
-“EDC [Economic Development Canada] is a crown corporation that provides billions of dollars each year in commercial loans to Canadian corporations operating in the international energy sector.”
+“EDC [Export Development Canada] is a crown corporation that provides billions of dollars each year in commercial loans to Canadian corporations operating in the international energy sector.”

 She also pointed to the Canada Pension Plan, a public pension program whose asset managers she said invests in hundreds of Canadian corporations that have operations in extraction.
 According to Lang, “Most mining companies are listed on the Toronto Stock Exchange, which has listing and disclosure requirements that are pretty lax.”